Irregular Periods: Causes, Symptoms & When to See a Doctor

 • Heavy periods

-• PCOS-related symptoms
+• PCOS symptoms

 How Being Underweight Affects Periods

-Very low body fat levels may reduce estrogen production.
+Low body fat may reduce estrogen production.

 • Missed periods